Images of Nature - Instruction - Workshops

 September 2107 found us in "South Dakota" at the annual Custer State Park bison roundup and at Badlands National Park.

 Before South Dakota we returned from 8 days in the Upper Amazon in Peru photographing birds, reptiles, mammals as well as some of the people in the local communities.
 Information and Images are on our "Upper Amazon" Webpage

-We are currently scheduling our 2018 programs.
+We are currently presenting our 2018 programs.
 Check out "What's Going On" for details.
 One of them will be lectures on Colorado's ghost and mining towns.
 The information is on the "Ghost and Mining Towns" page.